Accelerated ADMM: Automated Parameter Tuning and Improved Linear Convergence: PRELIMINARIES

 Let $\{a_k\}, \{b_k\}$ be some $p$-dim. square summable sequences and let $a^\star, b^\star \in \mathbb{R}^p$ be constant references.
 For $\gamma_k \in \partial g(b_k)$ and $\gamma^\star \in \partial g(b^\star)$, define

 Finally, define the filtered sequences

 and $M = \left[\begin{smallmatrix} 0 & 1 \\ 1 & 0 \end{smallmatrix}\right]$.
 Then, for all $T\geq 0$, it holds

-\end{prop} The filter coefficients $h^f$, $h^g$ will serve as degree-of-freedom in the resulting SDP, subject to the convex constraint \eqref{eq:filter_conditions}.
-In theory, the filter dimension $n_{\mathrm{OZF}}$ can be infinite, but is chosen finite in practice to yield finite-dimensional state-space realizations.
-A choice of $n_{\mathrm{OZF}} = 0$ leads to static filters $\Psi_f,\Psi_g$ and pointwise satisfaction of the inequalities \eqref{eq:IQC_quad}, which in literature is often referred to as sector IQC \citep{LessardRechtPackard}.
+\end{prop} The filter coefficients $h^f$, $h^g$ will serve as degrees-of-freedom in the resulting SDP, subject to the convex constraint \eqref{eq:filter_conditions}.
+In theory, the filter dimension $\bar{n}$ can be infinite, but is chosen finite in practice to yield finite-dimensional state-space realizations.
+A choice of $\bar{n} = 0$ leads to static filters $\Psi_f,\Psi_g$ and pointwise satisfaction of the inequalities \eqref{eq:IQC_quad}, which is often referred to in the literature as a sector IQC \citep{LessardRechtPackard}. \meisam{While sector IQCs are sufficient to certify the convergence of vanilla ADMM \citep{NishiharaADMM}, we will show in Section~\ref{sec:param_selection} that the more general dynamic OZF IQCs $(\bar{n} > 0)$ are essential for the accelerated case.}